cmscinterviews/cmscinterviews.github.io/about.md

 ---

 ### 1/30/17
-* Sign up for the course [here](https://goo.gl/forms/PI6i7ii077aHsgua2) if you are interested in registering!
+* Sign up for the course [here](https://goo.gl/forms/PI6i7ii077aHsgua2) if you are interested in attending!

 ### About the Course